don/BluetoothSerial/README.md

 ### iOS

-**NOTE: Currently iOS only works with RedBear Labs BLE Mini & BLE Shield Hardware**
+**NOTE: Currently iOS only works with RedBear Labs Hardware and Adafruit Bluefruit LE**

 This plugin is developed with Cordova 3.4 using iOS 7.x on an iPhone 5s connecting to a [RedBearLab BLEMini](http://redbearlab.com/blemini).